realm01/sorting-cpp/README.md

 Sorting in CPP
 ==============

-I implemented these 3 sorting algorithms in c++:
+I implemented these sorting algorithms in c++:

   - bubblesort
   - heapsort
   - quicksort
+  - mergesort
+  - bitonicsort (not parallelized)

 Why?
 ----